adrian52x/Mediclean/README.md

 Images --> Supabase storage
 1. In admin show orphan images - option to delete all

-3. Save orders in db for admin (orderNumber, customerInfo, products??, dateTime)
+2. Save orders in db for admin (orderNumber, customerInfo, products??, dateTime)

-6. Remove console logs
+3. Remove console logs
-7. make Mobile Navbar responsive